 January 05, 2018

-Singapore’s hot and humid weather may cause the cake to spoil quicker, so keeping it in a cool environment will help with the storage.
+Singapore’s hot and humid weather may cause the cake to spoil more quickly, so keeping it in a cool environment will help with the storage.
 Just remember to wrap it tightly with plastic wrap so that less moisture is lost!

 Frosted goods may be more difficult to store, but the extra effort is certainly worth it!
-Just remember to let it thaw before you serve.Cakes That Have Been Sliced
+Just remember to let them thaw before serving them so that they regain their original texture.

 Take extra care to ensure that the missing parts of the cake (the slices that have been removed) are completely covered.
-That way, they won't lose its moisture!
-Cookies
+That way, they won't dry out in the fridge.

 Storing cookies in an airtight container helps them retain their moisture and prevent them from going stale, especially in Singapore's hot and humid conditions.